 Since ellipticals rotate slowly, the kinetic energy of the stars may be written where M is the total mass of the galaxy and v the velocity width of the spectral lines.
-The potential energy is
+The potential energy is where R is a suitable average radius of the galaxy that can be estimated or calculated from the light distribution.
+Introducing (18.4) and (18.5) into (18.3) we obtain:

-$$T = Mv^2/2$$ , (18.4)
+$$T = Mv^2/2 \,, \tag{18.4}$$